 Let the breasts cook for 40 minutes, then brush the breasts again with maple syrup.
 Turn the breasts and brush the underside with maple syrup, and close the lid of the smoker.
 Brush the breasts every 30 to 45 minutes, until they are done.

 Test the internal temperature of the breasts after 2 hours of smoking.
-Use a meat thermometer and insert it in the thickest part of the breast.
-Remove the chicken from the smoker when the internal temperature is 160 degrees F.
+Use a meat thermometer and insert it into the thickest part of the breast.
+Remove the chicken from the smoker when the internal temperature reaches 160 degrees F.

-Chicken is safe to eat when the internal temperature reads 165 degrees F. Removing the breasts a few minutes early prevents overcooking, as the temperature will continue to rise after the chicken is removed from the smoker.
+Chicken is safe to eat when the internal temperature reaches 165 degrees F. Removing the breasts a few minutes early prevents overcooking, as the temperature continues to rise for several minutes after the chicken comes out of the smoker.